Shopify/hydrogen/README.md

 ## Versioning

-Hydrogen and hydrogen-react is tied to specific versions of the [Shopify Storefront API](https://shopify.dev/api/storefront), which follows [calver](https://calver.org/).
+Hydrogen and hydrogen-react are tied to specific versions of the [Shopify Storefront API](https://shopify.dev/api/storefront), which follows [calver](https://calver.org/).

 For example, if you're using Storefront API version `2023-01`, then Hydrogen and hydrogen-react versions `2022.1.x` are fully compatible.